Fox News Host Slips Up, Admits That Russia ‘Cost Democrats An Election,’ Something Trump Refuses To Hear

-Donald Trump is so sensitive about the possibility that Russian interference in the 2016 presidential election actually helped him win, that according to a New Yorker report, he refuses to even discuss it — in private or in public.
-And while Fox News has proven to be Trump’s favorite cable news channel, and the network has been largely unwavering in its support of Trump, apparently one Fox News host did not get the memo about Russia.
+Donald Trump is allegedly so sensitive about the possibility that Russian interference in the 2016 presidential election actually helped him win that, according to The New Yorker, he refuses to even discuss it — in private or in public.
+And while many critics say that Fox News has proven to be Trump’s favorite cable news channel, and that the network has been largely unwavering in its support of Trump, one Fox News host had words that may cast that assertion into doubt.

-On Wednesday, as Media Matters documented, Melissa Francis — a co-host of the noontime Fox News panel discussion show Outnumbered — simply blurted out the one idea that Trump does not want to hear — that Russia was a decisive factor in the 2016 election.
+On Wednesday, as Media Matters documented, Melissa Francis — a co-host of the noontime Fox News panel discussion show Outnumbered — simply blurted out that Russia was a decisive factor in the 2016 election.

-The concept behind Outnumbered, is to feature “an ensemble of four female panelists and #OneLuckyGuy,” in a roundtable political discussion.
-On Wednesday, the discussion turned to Special Counsel Robert Mueller, and his report on Russian interference in the 2016 election.
+The concept behind Fox News‘ Outnumbered is to feature “an ensemble of four female panelists and #OneLuckyGuy,” in a roundtable political discussion.
+On Wednesday, the discussion turned to special counsel Robert Mueller and his report on Russian interference in the 2016 election.

 But Francis pushed back, at least a little, on Boothe’s contention that Democrats in Congress “don’t care” about Russia.